 There is a sweet story behind the tree.
 When Hubby Carter and I were first dating and sharing our first Christmas together, Stepson was just a little guy and was quite distraught that Dad did not have a Christmas tree.
 “How is Santa going to find Dad without a tree?”

 Carter called me and asked me to come over right away to help him pick out a tree.
 We went to Rite Aid and picked out the only sad little tree left on the shelf.
 I brought over some of the decorations from my tree and helped him decorate.

 Since then, that tree has held a special place in our hearts.
-Could we purchase a nicer tree?
-Sure.
-Our tree is on its last legs and we will need a new tree next year.
-Christmas is all about traditions and special memories, whether it’s this tree or the next one.
+For many years, we held onto our special little Charlie Brown tree because of the fond memories.
+But it was finally time to purchase a nicer tree which is much bigger.
+The ornaments that grace this tree are a mixture of my childhood, gifts from friends, and from places we’ve visited.
+Christmas is all about traditions and special memories, whether it’s the old tree, this tree, or the next one.

 The wreath on the door and the garland on the mantle are from our local Scout Troop, which sells live greens as a fundraiser.
 The poinsettias are purchased from our local high school fundraiser.
 We love supporting our local community whenever possible.
 Traditional.
 Warm.
 Cozy.

 Speaking of local, we purchased this adorable burlap stenciled bag at one of our local merchants.
 It lives beside the fireplace and has seasonal greens and decor.